2021B0121099/flight_booking-testing-/README.md

 Import into your IDE:

-Open your IDE and import the project as a Maven or Gradle project.
+Open your IDE and import the project as a Maven project.
 The IDE should automatically handle dependencies.

 # Running Tests
 Tests are executed via a Cucumber Runner class or through Maven commands.